 Big announcement today!
-I am happy to announce that the product Lacto Sinus, which contains the probiotic Lactobacillus sakei specifically for sinus health, is now available.
+The high quality product Lacto Sinus, which contains the probiotic Lactobacillus sakei specifically for sinus health, is now available.
 This product contains an excellent strain of Lactobacillus sakei that is kimchi derived.
 Lactobacillus sakei is the one probiotic (beneficial bacteria) that has successfully treated the chronic sinusitis of many people, including all members of my family.
 It has been an amazing journey - and since using Lactobacillus sakei our sinuses feel great, and we have not had to use antibiotics in 5+ years!
 A win-win.

 More than 5 years ago I read research about the sinus microbiome (microbial community), and how chronic sinusitis sufferers lack the keystone bacteria Lactobacillus sakei that successfully treats sinusitis.
 There were no probiotics with L. sakei available back then.
 None.
 But we (my family) were able to successfully treat chronic sinusitis with live kimchi, which can contain Lactobacillus sakei (see Sinusitis Treatment Story).
 Kimchi is a wonderful product, but... with kimchi you never know if you're getting L. sakei, and even then it dies off rapidly.
 We went on to experiment with other products for years, with none of them ideal.
 So it is great that finally, after all these years, a product like Lacto Sinus is now available.

-Nice things about Lacto Sinus are that the Lactobacillus sakei strain is kimchi derived, the product holds up well, it is in powder form, easy to use, and it only needs to be refrigerated.
+Nice things about Lacto Sinus are that the Lactobacillus sakei strain is kimchi derived (an excellent strain!), the product holds up well, it is in powder form, easy to use, and it only needs to be refrigerated.
 (That's right, it's meant to be refrigerated, and not frozen.)
 Since it also holds up well for a time without refrigeration, it also ships well.
 (After all, L. sakei lives and multiplies in our sinuses at 98.6 degrees Fahrenheit.)
 Lacto Sinus is sold by Lacto Health, and shipped from the NJ/NY metro area.
 Lacto Sinus is a high quality product that is produced with Good Manufacturing Practices, and is lab tested and verified.

 Gentle, yet strong.
 It is being sold as a probiotic dietary supplement for sinus health.
 It comes in powder form with directions stating to mix with a little bottled water or take it dry, and swallow - after all, it is a dietary supplement.
 Lacto Sinus comes with a little spoon for ease of use.
 The product is meant to be used when needed for sinus support (when there are sinusitis symptoms).

 By the way, the advice to use only when needed - should be applied to any probiotic supplement that is used as a sinusitis treatment or for sinus support.
-And as I describe in The One Probiotic That Treats Sinusitis - based on my family's experiences and of the people contacting me - most people are helped by Lactobacillus sakei, but not all.
+And as I describe in The One Probiotic That Treats Sinusitis - based on my family's experiences and many people contacting me - most people are helped by Lactobacillus sakei, but not all.
 Unfortunately there is no way to know if L. sakei will treat a person's sinusitis unless it is tried.
 By the way, it does not appear to treat allergies or allergy symptoms.

 Finally, I want to point out that currently all probiotics in the United States are sold as dietary supplements and not as treatments.
 The FDA (Food and Drug Administration) at this time does not allow any medical treatment claims for any probiotic sold.
 Using a probiotic dietary supplement in ways other than label directions is SELF-EXPERIMENTATION.
 [See Sinusitis Treatment Summary page for self-experimentation details - the different ways people use L. sakei products.]